yosh95/chat/README.md

 * `.h` or `.hist` or `.history`: Display the conversation history.
 * `.i` or `.info`: Display information about the current session (model, sources, etc.).
 * `.q` or `.quit`: Quit the chat session.
-* `.o` or `.open`: Open the first URL specified in the initial arguments in a web browser.

 **Keyboard Shortcuts (using `prompt_toolkit`):**